Orthodontic Treatments in Canton, MI

 We want to make sure your smile lasts a lifetime.
 Custom-made retainers will preserve and stabilize your teeth to eliminate any unwanted shifting.
 It’s true that your teeth can shift throughout your lifetime without wearing a retainer.
 This means if yours cracks or breaks, call us as soon as possible so we can have a new one made for you.

-In order to reduce the financial burden of replacing retainers, our office offers a program called the Retainer Guarantee.
+In order to reduce the financial burden of replacing retainers, our office offers a program called the Retainer Assurance.
 The goal is to preserve your smile.
 Often times, younger patients are not comfortable telling their parents about losing their retainers for fear of being punished.
 This program helps reduce the financial burden and ultimately keep your smile looking excellent for years to come!

 True orthodontic emergencies are rare.
 Many problems can be resolved by you at home until you reach our office.
 As a general guideline, call our office if your appliance is causing a painful problem that you are unable to fix yourself.